-Hello.
-My name is Fe.
-I call myself a Second Day Person because I passed through the dark night of suicidal thinking.
-I didn’t know that I would survive, but, thankfully, a new day did dawn in my life.
-I realize that I am not alone.
+I now realize that I am not alone.
 Not everyone goes through the same kind of dark night that I did, but so many people today find themselves in desperate situations, alone, trapped, and in pain.
 These are the very persons that Jesus reached out to.
-And they are the people I want to reach out to as well.
-These include people with public failures, those rejected by family and friends, estranged parents, and other folks I call “Damaged Good.”
+Over the past 25 years, these have become my focus.
+I have founded a number of organizations and movements to address those needs.
+This website highlights five of those.

 What is the most ignored aspect of the life of Jesus?
 In their new book, Michelle Snyder and Fe Anam Avis suggest that it is the period between his life as carpenter living in Capernaum and the beginning of his ministry as an itinerate preacher/healer.
 They have named this period of upheaval, temptation, and transformation “reinvention.”